ericpoe/haystack/docs/manual.md

     $myArray->contains("raspberry"); //false
 ```

-**locate($thing)** - Returns the array key of the first instance of $thing within the current OString or OArray.
+**locate($value)** - Returns the array key of the first instance of $value within the current OString or OArray.
 Returns a "-1" if not found.

 ```php
     $myString = new OString("I am the very model of a modern major-general");